ThymeSave/infrastructure/README.md

 At the time of creating the project knowledge inside the ThymeSave org is very limited, so things are subject to change and improvements.

+> Because of the free tier we are limited on how we can build infrastructure, so please keep this in mind :)

 ## Development

 ### Required tools